 - building decision-making and collaborative management processes with Indigenous peoples wherever their rights are affected

-- enhancing economic opportunities and capacity – Creating increased and diversified economic development and capacity-building opportunities for Indigenous peoples
+- enhancing economic opportunities and capacity, such as creating increased and diversified economic development and capacity-building opportunities with and for Indigenous peoples

 - Date modified: